ricardo-jnunes/test-rmi-connection/README.md

 # test-rmi-connection

-RMI is a light way of remote communicate, different from HTTP restful api, RMI require using JAVA in both side.
+RMI is a lightweight way of remote communication, unlike the RESTful HTTP API, RMI requires the use of JAVA on both sides.
-We have a production using RMI, recently need add a test for it.
+We have a production environment where applications use RMI, recently we needed to perform a test to validate the connections.

-The easiest way is using the lookup with this code.
+The easiest way to validate was with a simple code, generate a jar and run it.